hphelion/documentation/compute.network-guide.md

 Setup networking parameters from the command line on Unix, MacOS, or Windows.

-The Unix Command Line Interface is a tool which allows Unix or Mac users to manage HP Helion Cloud from the command line or through automated scripts.
+The Unix Command Line Interface is a tool which allows Unix or Mac users to manage HP Helion Public Cloud from the command line or through automated scripts.
 You do not need to understand the underlying REST API or XML document format to use the Unix CLI.

 [Click here](https://docs.hpcloud.com/cli/) for more information on using the command line, including: